(MRK) Rises As Market Takes a Dip: Key Facts

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $3.04 per share and a revenue of $59.57 billion, signifying shifts of -59.36% and +0.48%, respectively, from the last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $3.04 per share and revenue of $59.56 billion, indicating changes of -59.36% and +0.47%, respectively, compared to the previous year.

-Any recent changes to analyst estimates for Merck should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Merck.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.23% higher.
-Merck is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.23% upward.
+As of now, Merck holds a Zacks Rank of #3 (Hold).

-Investors should also note Merck's current valuation metrics, including its Forward P/E ratio of 33.63.
-This represents a premium compared to its industry's average Forward P/E of 13.63.
+Investors should also note Merck's current valuation metrics, including its Forward P/E ratio of 34.06.
+Its industry sports an average Forward P/E of 14.24, so one might conclude that Merck is trading at a premium comparatively.

-Also, we should mention that MRK has a PEG ratio of 4.02.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As of the close of trade yesterday, the Large Cap Pharmaceuticals industry held an average PEG ratio of 1.63.
+It is also worth noting that MRK currently has a PEG ratio of 4.07.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 1.8 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-At present, this industry carries a Zacks Industry Rank of 205, placing it within the bottom 19% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 237, positioning it in the bottom 6% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report